wkolichney/wkolichney.github.io/README.md

 **Student Researcher, Randolph College, 2021 Summer Research Program**
 - *Project: U.S. Public Opinion on U.S. Wars in Asia*

+### Projects

+**Don’t Skip Satisfaction: Leveraging User Skip Data to Enhance Spotify’s Personalization** *October - December 2024*

+-Created a machine learning model to predict how likely an individual Spotify user is to skip a song based on genre, time of day, and other variables
+-Prepared marketing recommendations utilizing this data, such as additions to Spotify Wrapped and personally tailored push notifications

+**“Medium Rare Chicken”: Tracking Salmonella Outbreaks in the U.S.**
+*September - October 2024*

+-Using publicly accessible data from the CDC, created a database that tracks salmonella outbreaks in the United States by strain and type of venue
+-Proposed recommendations to improve data tracking and accessibility for the CDC

 ### Activities